wilburhimself/wilburhimself.github.io/content/blog/using-service-objects-in-ruby-on-rails/index.md

 end
 ```

-Which in turn made the controller a lot more manageable.
+Which in turn made the controller a lot more manageable:

 ```ruby
 class PostsController < ApplicationController